SebastienMichoy/MSSlidingPanelController/README.md

 																	leftPanelController:leftPanelController
 																andRightPanelController:rightPanelController];
 ```
+You can also create it by using *Storyboard*.
+Take a look at the examples to see how it works !

 ## Credit
-The library and the example are developed and designed by [Sébastien MICHOY](http://www.linkedin.com/in/sebastienmichoy).
+The library and the examples are developed and designed by [Sébastien MICHOY](http://www.linkedin.com/in/sebastienmichoy).

 ## Feedback
 If you find a bug, feel free to create Github issues!